"Our wounds are often the openings into the best and most beautiful parts of us."

 CBT is a highly effective therapy for mood disorders as it brings awareness to negative thought patterns and behaviors that keep us stuck in anxiety or depression.
 It helps clients create healthier mindsets, and offers practical strategies to overcome day-to-day challenges.

-EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
-Repeated studies show that by using EMDR therapy people can experience the benefits of psychotherapy that once took years to make a difference.
+EMDR (Eye Movement Desensitization and Reprocessing) / ART psychotherapy modalities that enable people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
+Repeated studies show that by using EMDR or ART therapy people can experience the benefits of psychotherapy that once took years to make a difference.
 It is widely assumed that severe emotional pain requires a long time to heal.
-EMDR therapy shows that the mind can in fact heal from psychological trauma much as the body recovers from physical trauma.
+EMDR & ART therapy shows that the mind can in fact heal from psychological trauma much as the body recovers from physical trauma.
 When you cut your hand, your body works to close the wound.
 If a foreign object or repeated injury irritates the wound, it festers and causes pain.
 Once the block is removed, healing resumes.
-EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
+EMDR & ART therapy demonstrates that a similar sequence of events occurs with mental processes.
 The brain’s information processing system naturally moves toward mental health.
 If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
 Once the block is removed, healing resumes.
-Using the detailed protocols and procedures learned in EMDR therapy training sessions, clinicians help clients activate their natural healing processes.
+Using the detailed protocols and procedures learned in EMDR & ART therapy training sessions, clinicians help clients activate their natural healing processes.

 Dialectical Behavior Therapy (DBT)